Royal Colours: Rest of career

 As well as that no horse from Trinidad And Tobago had ever won the race.
-The race began and for most it right behind the front runner Guaybanex.
-In the final turn, he tried to make a move to catch Guaybanex but he didn't have it in him Guaybanex was simply too strong and would repel him 2 other horses would also make there move leading to a 3-way photo finish for second place.
+The race began with the field chasing right behind the front runner Guaybanex.
+In the final turn, he tried to make a move to catch Guaybanex but he didn't have it in him Guaybanex was simply too strong and would repel him and 2 other horses who would also make there move leading to a 3-way photo finish for second place.
 Royal Colours would get the short end of the stick finishing fourth only a length behind Guaybanex and a nose behind second and third.
 At age 4 he would run a total of 7 times managing 2 victories with 3 second-place finishes as well.
 Which included the introduction of the graded stakes system that same year.
 Royal Colours would get his first official grade 1 race when he took the President's Easter Trophy by a length.
 As well as having second places in major races such as the Cockspur 'Five Star' Gold Cup.
 His last major stakes victory would come in the International Trust Caribbean Stakes defeating champions from Barbados such as Martinique.
 As well as Dominican Republics Champion 3-year-old Senorita Cuquina.